web-platform-tests/rfcs/rfcs/address_space_overrides.md

 during tests.

-This allows web platform tests to exercise browser behavior in the face of `private` and `public` IP addresses, simply by targeting the above ports.
+This allows web platform tests to exercise browser behavior in the face of `local` and `public` IP addresses, simply by targeting the above ports.

 For example, a JS test wishing to make a request to a `public` server can make use of the server-side substitution feature of `wptserve` to do so: